slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Dream big.

+An ambitious goal sets the bar so high that even a failure is a success measured by the ordinary.
 If your dreams don’t scare you, they are not big enough.
-A ambitious goal sets the bar so high that even a failure is a success measured by the ordinary.

-> *"Yesterday is but today's memory, and tomorrow is today's dream."
+> *"Yesterday is but today’s memory, and tomorrow is today’s dream."
 -- Kahlil Gibran*

 > *"If you don’t imagine, nothing ever happens at all."